 Chair of Governors

-Committees: Quality and Curriculum and People and Governance (Chair)
+Committees: Quality and Curriculum, Remuneration, People and Governance

 I’m also involved in a number of other roles within education and social mobility - including a director at the University of Cumbria and a volunteer mentor for the Social Mobility Foundation.